minprog/programmeren-2/problems/queue/lab/README.md

         def dequeue(self):
             # TODO

 **Before you go on**, copy the class definition from above into the editor on the right.
 You can also copy the testing code.
+Study it well.

 We have now defined the *class interface* in Python.
 The class interface, consisting of two methods, prescribes how you could **use** the class by calling its methods.
 However, our interface does not have an implementation yet, so the testing code doesn't work.